 What are injectable weight loss medications I keep hearing about?

-This class of drugs is commonly called GLP-1 agonists which stands for glucagon-like peptide 1.
-Since 2005 this drug class has been used to treat type 2 diabetes to help to improve blood sugar control and has also led to weight loss.
+This class of drugs is commonly called GLP-1 agonists, which stands for glucagon-like peptide 1.
+Since 2005, this drug class has been used to treat type 2 diabetes to help improve blood sugar control and has also led to weight loss.

 Drug Name | Brand Name | Frequency |